Criminal law – Other help

 People in police custody

 If you are in police custody, tell the police you want to speak to duty counsel.
-The police officer should connect you to a lawyer through Legal Aid Ontario’s Brydges Hotline, available 24/7 in any language - whether or not you qualify for legal aid.
+The police officer should connect you to a lawyer through Legal Aid Ontario’s Brydges Hotline (see Duty Counsel fact sheet), available 24/7 in any language – whether or not you qualify for legal aid.

 Legal information is given via an automated message for under-18 offenders.
 You can leave a message for a legal aid lawyer to call you back and provide 20 minutes of free summary legal advice.